 Eligible employees would set up an FGA through their employer, set aside part of their paycheck pre-tax to donate to a charity of their choice, and immediately see their taxable income reduced.
 It's really that simple.

 Are You an #EverydayPhilanthropist?

 Add your name to the Greater Give's list of supporters.

 Write to your members of Congress and tell them you support the Everyday Philanthropist Act, the first step in redefining the way America gives back.

-Tweet your support.
-Share our Tweet, Facebook post, and LinkedIn post with your network and tell the world you support the Everyday Philanthropist Act too.
-Be sure to use the hashtag #EverydayPhilanthropist so we can amplify your message.
+Share your support.
+Tell your friends, family, and colleagues that you support the Everyday Philanthropist Act and what it represents for donors and charitable giving.
+Be sure to tag America's Charities on Twitter, Facebook, and LinkedIn and use the hashtag #EverydayPhilanthropist so we can amplify your message.